t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 For IoT, the critical parts of the Uniform Interface constraint are the descriptions of messages and representation formats used.
 Simply using, for instance, "application/json" does not help machine clients to understand the semantics of the representation.
 Yet defining very precise media types limits the re-usability and interoperability.
-Representation formats such as SenML {{I-D.ietf-core-senml}} try to find a good trade-off between precision and re-usability.
+Representation formats such as SenML {{RFC8428}} try to find a good trade-off between precision and re-usability.
 Another approach is to combine a generic format such as JSON with syntactic as well as semantic annotations (see {{I-D.handrews-json-schema-validation}} and {{W3C-TD}}, resp.).

 ## Layered System